Azure/aad-pod-identity/test/e2e/README.md

 # E2E Testing

-End-to-end (e2e) testing is used to test whether the group of AAD pod identity modules are behaving as designed .
+End-to-end (E2E) testing is used to test whether the group of AAD pod identity modules are behaving as designed .

 ## Get Started

-To run the e2e tests in a given Azure subscription, a running Kubernetes cluster created through acs-engine or Azure Kubernetes Service (AKS) is required.
+To run the E2E tests in a given Azure subscription, a running Kubernetes cluster created through AKS Engine or Azure Kubernetes Service (AKS) is required.
 To collect the cluster's service principal credential, for AKS, you can refer to [here](https://docs.microsoft.com/en-us/azure/aks/kubernetes-service-principal).
-For acs-engine, if you have an existing cluster, search for the `servicePrincipalProfile` field in `apimodel.json` under the deployment folder.
-Otherwise, refer to [here](https://github.com/Azure/acs-engine/blob/master/docs/serviceprincipal.md).
+For AKS Engine, if you have an existing cluster, search for the `servicePrincipalProfile` field in `apimodel.json` under the deployment folder.
+Otherwise, refer to [here](https://github.com/Azure/aks-engine/blob/master/docs/topics/service-principals.md).
 Also, an Azure keyvault is created to simulate the action of accessing Azure resources.

-The e2e tests utilizes environment variables to extract certain information.
+The E2E tests utilize environment variables to extract certain information.
 Below is a list of environment variables required.
-Currently, e2e tests does not automate the creation of Azure resources such as identities and keyvault (but plan to support it in the future).
+Currently, E2E tests do not automate the creation of Azure resources such as identities and keyvault (but plan to support it in the future).
 In order to run the tests without errors, you have to create a keyvault within the same resource group as the cluster and insert a test secret into the keyvault.

 ```bash
 # The Azure subscription ID